mdflaher/InetSoftWork/How to Recreate an Excel Report with InetSoft.md

 ![](screenshots/by-value-descending.PNG)

-You now have a table aggregates order data into rows based on month of the year.
-The table begins with columns for team and subcolumns for employee.
+The table now sorts teams and team members by total orders.

   ![](screenshots/table-sorted.PNG)

-It then breaks the orders down by columns of product category and product.
+It also sorts product categories and individual products by total orders.

 ![](screenshots/table-sorted2.PNG)

-It ends with columns for company.
+It also sorts customers by total orders.

 ![](screenshots/table-sorted3.PNG)